raych1/azure-rest-api-specs/specification/contosowidgetmanager/resource-manager/readme.md

 ## Getting Started

-To build the SDKs for My API, simply install AutoRest via `npm` (`npm install -g autorest`) and then run test:
+To build the SDKs for My API, simply install AutoRest via `npm` (`npm install -g autorest`) and then run te:

 > `autorest readme.md`
 To see additional help and options, run: